approvals/ApprovalTests.cpp/doc/reference/Grid.md

 ## Where is this useful?

 1. When you want to visualize the contents of 2 dimensional data, (usually for verification purposes).
+1. When trying to print/verify Board games, Puzzles & 2D Video games that are based on some kind of grid

 ## Usage